 For example, with the photo above, I was in aperture priority with my aperture at f/2.8, my minimum shutter speed at 1/125th of a second, my minimum ISO at 100, and my maximum ISO at 6400.
 For most of the show, my shots were at ISO 5000 or above.
 However, for this shot, the ISO plummeted to ISO 360!
 That meant a photo with far less noise, but otherwise “ideal” settings.
 Unless I was ridiculously quick to change my settings, if I shot this in shutter priority, I would’ve ended up with a higher aperture (which wouldn’t have been a real benefit) and a higher ISO.

+What’s your favorite viewing location for Fantasmic?
+Do you typically do the dining package, standby, or have a different strategy for seeing the show?
+Bummed that there’s no virtual queue for Fantasmic?
 Have you tried photographing Fantasmic?
-Had any difficulties or have you been mostly success?
 Any other tips you can offer?
 Hearing from you is half the fun of these articles, so share your thoughts and any other tips you might have in the comments!